YvesCieters/R3E_SimHub_Overlays/README.md

 The central cluster and the tire monitor were created by myself.
 The radar and the leaderboards were created by others and modified to my personal preference.

+While these SimHub overlays are quite usable and helpful for me in their current state, they are still a work in progress with some known issues and room for improvement.
+I built these for myself as an alternative to a very popular R3E webhud that was failing me, causing ruined races and blank screens.
+I'm happy with the results so far and thought they might be worth sharing.
+If you find any issues or have suggestions, feel free to create a github issue.
+I'm not making any promises as this is more of a personal playground than it is a proper open source endeavour.

+Have fun on the virtual track!

 <img src="voorbeeld_delta_ronde_en_sectortijden.jpg" width="260"/>&nbsp;&nbsp;&nbsp;<img src="voorbeeld_radar.jpg" width="260"/>&nbsp;&nbsp;&nbsp;<img src="voorbeeld_layout.jpg" width="260"/>

 ## How to use